IGME-RIT/advanced-ray-tracer-tutorial/README.txt

 	Have the compute shader write to the triangles array, just like how the compute shader wrote the the vertex buffer in Basic Compute Particles

-Optimization:
+More Optimization:
-	Give each model a spherical radius, so that rays check for collision with the spheres, before checking for collision with each polygon that is inside the sphere
+	Give each model a spherical radius, so that rays check for collision with the spheres, before checking for collision with each polygon that is inside the sphere.
+After this, keep doing more spatial partitioning

 Textures
-	This was between lines 329 and 343 in Reflection FragmentShader.glsl Between float lightIntensity = 6.0; and vec3 pixColor = ...
+	Between "float lightIntensity = 6.0;" and "vec3 pixColor = ..."

 	i.point is the 3D coordinate that a ray hits a triangle triangles[i.index].a is one point on the triangle